tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/部署指南/使用自建集群部署_intl_en.md

 - Set `goosefs.master.hostname` to `localhost` in `conf/goosefs-site.properties`.
 - In `conf/goosefs-site.properties`, set `goosefs.master.mount.table.root.ufs` to the directory in the local file system, such as `/tmp` or `/data/goosefs`.

-We recommend you set SSH passwordless login for localhost.
+You are advised to set SSH passwordless login for localhost.
 Otherwise, you need to enter its login password for operations such as formatting and starting.

 ### Running